 The caves themselves have been dug out and washed clean by the tides many times, so finding new evidence is difficult.

 Nevertheless, we think there is still much to learn from and about the site.
-In partnership with SCAPE and the University of Aberdeen, a programme of community archaeological investigation to enhance our understanding of the significance of the site is in an early stage of development.
+In partnership with SCAPE and the University of Aberdeen, a programme of community archaeological investigation to enhance our understanding of the significance of the site began in 2019.